How HR Software Can Save Your Small Business Money

 Here’s an overview of the top HR software suites and what’s included in them.

-Namely is a software that focuses specifically on midsize businesses of 15 to a few thousand employees.
+Namely: Namely is software that focuses specifically on midsize businesses of 15 to a few thousand employees.
 It has an impressive set of features including:

 - Social News Feed to stay up to date with company happenings